 To change the keyboard layout, select Keyboard Layout.
 By default, the layout corresponds to the language chosen for installation.
 Select the keyboard layout from the list.
 Use the Test field at the bottom of the dialog to check if you can enter special characters of that layout correctly.
-Find more information about changing the keyboard layout in
+Options to fine-tune various settings are available under Expert Mode.
+Find more information about changing the keyboard layout in Section 2.3,

-Section 2.3, "Setting Up Keyboard and Mouse" (page 37).
+"Setting Up Keyboard and Mouse" (page 39).
 When finished, click Accept to return to the installation summary.